awsdocs/amazon-sagemaker-developer-guide/doc_source/notebook-lifecycle-config.md

   For example, if you want to install a package only in for the `python3` environment, use the following code:

   ```
+  #!/bin/bash
   sudo -u ec2-user -i <<'EOF'

   # This will affect only the Jupyter kernel called "conda_python3".
   source activate python3

-  # Replace myPackage with the name of the package you want to install..
+  # Replace myPackage with the name of the package you want to install.
   pip install myPackage
   # You can also perform "conda install" here as well.